Family whose VW car went up in flames, settles damages case for €60,000

 Judge John O’Connor heard in the Circuit Civil Court that the children and their parents had been travelling in their father’s new Volkswagen Tiguan Allspace car when Pierre Ennis noticed a burning smell coming from the front right of the vehicle.

-Barrister David Murray, counsel for the three children, told the court Mr Ennis, of Waqdelai Green, Glasnevin, Dublin 11, had pulled over to investigate what was happening and noticed flames under the vehicle.
+Barrister David Murray, counsel for the three children, told the court Mr Ennis, of Wadelai Green, Glasnevin, Dublin 11, had pulled over to investigate what was happening and noticed flames under the vehicle.

 “Mr Ennis evacuated his wife and 17-months-old baby, Willow, as daughter Anna Francesca helped her three-year-old brother, Theo, escape through the rear hatch door,” Mr Murray said in a remote hearing of the case.